 Students who have a hard time at school may benefit from programs designed to help meet their educational needs or learning styles.
+If your child seems to be having problems, talk to your child’s teacher.
+You can also speak with a school counselor or administrator for guidance on what your options are.

 Different Types of Help